info-201a-wi22/final-project-starter-Simon-Cao-Git/Final Template/tabs/report.md

 Our group intends to use the following dataset:
 [Gaming Habits and Psychological Well-being: An international dataset about the Anxiety, Life Satisfaction and Social Phobia of over 13000 gamers](https://osf.io/vyr5f/).

-* The dataset contains about 13,000 data entries from gamers’ survey results.
+* The dataset contains about 13,000 data entries from gamers' survey results.
 We have identified 13 main variables of interest for our project:

     **Variables of Interest**